Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Primary vs. Secondary Sources

 When searching for information on a topic, it is important to understand both primary and secondary sources.

-Primary sources are original information.
-They could be data (statistics, empirical research, etc) or written accounts of instances (letters, diarys, newspaper accounts, etc) or the actual items themselves (a historical document, a book, a play, . . ).
+- Primary sources are those that present original, unedited information.
+They could be data -- e.g. statistics, empirical research, results from experiments; written accounts of instances -- e.g. letters, diaries, newspaper accounts; or the actual items themselves -- a historical document, a book, a play.
 They should be original and unedited.
-A primary source requires the learner to interact with the source and extract information.
+A Primary source requires the learner to interact with the source and extract information.

-Secondary sources are edited primary sources.
-They take primary and other secondary sources to evaluate, sythisize and merge the data.
-They involve someone's opinion of the data, interpretation of the incident or review of a play, book or pieces of music.
-Secondary resources do not rely unpon the direct observation or participation.
-They may rely on other secondary resources in their formation.
+- Secondary sources have a degree of separation from Primary sources.
+They utilize Primary sources to analyze, evaluate, synthesize and/or merge data.
+For example, they can introduce someone's interpretation of previously published data set, or their opinion/review of a particular play, book or piece of music.
+Secondary resources do not rely upon direct observation or participation.
+In fact, they may even rely on other Secondary resources in their formation.

 Primary sources tend to stand on their own, while secondary sources are based on other sources; however, it is not always easy to discern the difference between the two.
 For example, the same exact document may be considered a primary source to one researcher and a secondary source to another.